pywbem/pywbem/docs/mocksupport.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The faked association operations support both instance-level use and class-level use.
+The faked association operations support both instance-level use and class-level requests.
 Class-level use requires the mock repository to be in full mode, while instance-level use works in both operation modes of the mock repository.